Bridge Academy

 The Bridge Academy offers free courses and programs for full-time students who meet Blount County Schools' residency requirements.

-High school students (grades 9-12) who live in Blount County School zones but are not currently enrolled can enroll in their zoned school and participate virtually through The Bridge Academy, provided they meet all eligibility criteria for both their local school and the Academy.
+Students (grades 7-12) who live in Blount County School zones but are not currently enrolled can enroll in their zoned school and participate virtually through The Bridge Academy, provided they meet all eligibility criteria for both their local school and the Academy.

 Students must: